 Mrs. Simmons currently is a member of the Board of the Chicago Council on Global Affairs, the Field Museum, the Environmental Defense Action Fund, CERES, the Union of Concerned Scientists, the Synergos Institute, and The American Prospect.

 Before joining the MacArthur Foundation, Mrs. Simmons was President of Hampshire College and, prior to that, Dean of Students and Assistant Professor of History at Princeton University, and Dean of Jackson College at Tufts University.
 Mrs. Simmons served on President’s Carter’s Commission on World Hunger and President Bush’s Commission on Sustainable Development.

 Mrs. Simmons graduated from Harvard University and received her doctorate from Oxford University in African studies.
-She has lived in Mauritius, Kenya and Tunisia.
+She has lived in Oxford, Mauritius, Kenya and Tunisia.

 April Kanne Donnellan, Executive Director

 April K. Donnellan joined Global Philanthropy Partnership as executive director in 2005.
 She previously served as program director of the Chicago Council on Foreign Relations (now Chicago Council on Global Affairs).
 Prior to that, Ms. Donnellan was a Foreign Service officer with the U.S. Department of State completing assignments in Port Louis, Mauritius and Washington, DC.
 April served as staff assistant to the assistant secretary for international organization affairs, and as a sanctions/peacekeeping officer covering the Middle East and Africa.
 She earned a Meritorious Honor Award for her work implementing multilateral sanctions.
 Ms. Donnellan, a former term member of the Council on Foreign Relations, is a graduate of Georgetown University and fluent in French.